Warthill

-Warthill is a village and civil parish in the Ryedale district of North Yorkshire, England, six miles north-east of York and 14 miles south-west of Malton.
+Warthill is a village and civil parish in North Yorkshire, England, six miles north-east of York and 14 miles south-west of Malton.

+The name Warthill probably derives from the Old English weardhyll meaning 'watching hill', i.e. a hill used by watchmen.
+Alternatively, the first element may derive from the Old Norse varða meaning 'cairn'.

 The village has one public house, The Agar Arms, and a Church of England primary school (established in 1863), with about forty pupils.

 Warthill is home to St Mary's Church, which was built in the 19th century and is a good example of Victorian Gothic architecture.